FlaviusGavriluta/Objects_Classes/README.md

 Interfaces are powerful for defining common behaviors and for allowing interaction between objects that may be very different in other respects.

-* **Composition:**
+* **Composition & aggregation:**

-You can introduce a new class, such as Trainer, that contains Pokemon.
+Composition and aggregation are two concepts related to how classes interact and are connected to each other.
+They are important for creating modular and reusable code.
+Composition means that a class is made up of one or more instances of other classes.
+In this case, the 'composite' object controls the lifecycle of its component parts.
+Aggregation is similar to composition, but in this case, the aggregated objects exist independently of the object that contains them.
+Example of Aggregation: Trainer Class A Pokemon trainer has Pokemons, but the Pokemons also exist independently of the trainer.
+This is an aggregation relationship.
 This allows you to explore the relationships between objects.

 * **Additional Methods and Game Logic:**